HMedeirosDosReis/MathematicalFoundationOfDataScience/README.md

     - import are images and change scale
   HW:
     - Get 20 pictures of ourselves
+    - download data set
     - look at prcomp
     - magick - image_quanti

   Start Powerpoint
   - what is PCA
   - math behind it
+  - whats are data set and what is the standards of pictures

   Project goal: